 Look after their physical health

 When young people feel sad or low in mood, they often stop doing things that they previously enjoyed and end up spending lots of time inactive and alone.
 There is a lot of evidence that tells us exercise can help them to feel better.
-It can help to improve self-esteem, concentration, improve sleep quality and take their minds off negative thoughts.
-When we exercise our body releases endorphins which are chemicals that make us feel good; exercise also has a positive effect on the chemicals in the brain that are linked to depression.
+It can help to improve self-esteem, concentration, sleep quality and provide a distraction.
+When we exercise our body releases endorphins, which are chemicals that can make us feel good.

 Eat a balanced diet

-Food can affect your mood.
+Food can sometimes affect our mood.
 There is a link between what we eat and how we feel, so it’s important to have a healthy, balanced diet for both your body and mind.
-Try to encourage your young person to eat plenty of fruit and vegetables, and to drink around 6-8 glasses of water a day.
+Try to encourage your young person to eat plenty of fruit and vegetables, and to drink when they are thirsty to stay hydrated.
 Below are some helpful websites with information about eating a healthy, balanced diet:

 A good night’s sleep is important for our body and mind.
 Falling asleep and staying asleep can be difficult if we are feeling low or worried about things.
 Staying active throughout the day and using some of the advice below can help to improve sleep, ensure your young person feels more rested and improves their mood.

-Young people should have a round 9 hours sleep a night.
-Getting into a good routine will be beneficial in improving sleep duration and quality, as will reducing technology use close to bed time.
+Young people should have a round nine hours sleep a night.
+Getting into a good routine may help improve sleep duration and quality, as may reducing technology use close to bedtime.

 It’s important that young people find time to relax and take some time to unwind.
-There are lots of exercises they can try to help them to feel calmer and more relaxed, such as breathing exercises and guided meditation:
+There are a lot of exercises they can try to help them to feel calmer and more relaxed, such as breathing exercises and guided meditation: